driellyps/driellyps/README.md

 - 👩🏽‍💻 FullStack Developer

-- 📚 Always trying to improve the skills I have
+- 📚 Always trying to improve the skills I have and learn new things

 - 🗣 I speak Portuguese(BR), English and Swedish and some basic Spanish